 18. Let loose on a Venetian-style pub crawl!

 Let’s stop talking about history, food, and love for a minute and have some fun!
-In Venice, you’ll dress up in traditional clothes and hop from bar to bar, trying spritz, wine, and other drinks.
+In Venice, you’ll dress in traditional clothes and hop from bar to bar, trying spritz, wine, and other drinks.

 A few glasses of Prosecco are always a great way for solo travellers or people who want to meet new people to break the ice.